-Official student records are maintained at Eastern West Virginia Community and Technical College.
+Official student records are maintained at Eastern.
 These records include admissions records, grade reports, financial aid records and reports of disciplinary action.
-Inquiries regarding specific records may be initiated at Eastern's Admission and Registration area in the Main Campus.
+Inquiries regarding specific records may be initiated at Eastern's Admission and Registration area at the Main Campus.